JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 The workshop is open for anybody to attend.
 In particular, we invite new contributors and those who have not met the core development team.

 The call for talks has now closed.
-However, if you wish to attend without giving a talk, **[use this form to indicate your participation](https://goo.gl/forms/tUeBUY6uAnAo8v5m2)**.

 ## Travel support